2022 Pacific typhoon season: Typhoon Hinnamnor (Henry)

 On August 27, the JTWC began monitoring a disturbance located 461 nautical miles off Iwo Jima, which they labeled Invest 90W.
 Following organization, the agency issued a Tropical Cyclone Formation Alert (TCFA) at 04:10 UTC the next day.
-6 hours later, it intensified into a tropical storm, being named Hinnamnor by the JMA.
+6 hours later, it intensified into a tropical storm, being named Hinnamnor by the JMA, which replaced the name Nock-ten.
 Moving due west, Hinnamnor steadily strengthened, gaining Category 1-equivalent winds of 75 knot on August 29.
 At the same time, the JMA upgraded Hinnamnor to a typhoon.
 The system underwent rapid intensification, and proceeded to gain Category 3-equivalent winds at 12:00 UTC the same day.
 Quickly strengthening overnight, the storm quickly grew with Category 5-equivalent winds of 140 knot, with a minimum pressure of 920 hPa with a pinhole eye.
 Hinnamnor then weakened following an eyewall replacement cycle, slowing down as it neared Okinawa.
 As it stalled south of the Prefecture, the storm re-intensified, with an intense central dense overcast forming along with a larger eye.

 On August 31, at 5:30 p.m.
 PHT (09:30 UTC), Hinnamnor entered the PAGASA's Philippine Area of Responsibility and was named Henry.
+Hinnamnor later weakened into a Category-1 typhoon as it turns back north-northwest in the East China Sea.
+The system later re-strengthen into Category-3 typhoon, with deep convection becoming more symmetric on September 4.
+It later weakened back into Category-2 and made landfall over Geoje, South Gyeongsang Province, South Korea.
+The JMA issued its last advisory on Hinnamnor, and declared it an extratropical low.
+The low moved northward and last noted in Okhotsk, Russia on September 7.

 In Ifugao, a man was buried in the landslide due to heavy rains caused by the typhoon.
 Several flights were canceled to and from Okinawa.
 When the typhoon made landfall in South Korea, it brought severe impacts.
 60,000 homes were left without electricity and an elderly woman died due to currents.
 Another 9 people are missing.
 In the city of Pohang, South Korea, seven people were killed in the flooding of an underground parking garage.
 Hinnamnor caused >$1 billion in damages.